toto222/simclr_CIFAR100/README.md

 python train_simclr_cls.py --pth <model_ckp_path(self-supervised)> # training the classifier for for supervised learning

-python train_rn18.py # finetune the ResNet model, "--pretrained" will load the weight pretrained in ImageNet
+python train_rn18.py # finetune the ResNet model    "--pretrained" will load the weight pretrained in ImageNet

 ```